In the Beginning…

 In the Fall of 2020, Unity of Palm Harbor founded a search team to seek our new Spiritual Leader.
 As Unity Truth students, we put the Power of Prayer to work supporting our search committee in their efforts.
 After interviewing a number of candidates and drawing the search to a close, we welcomed Rev. Tracey Quillen, a former intern at Unity of Palm Harbor, as our new senior minister on December 13, 2020 with an installation service conducted by Rev. Bob Fortner and Rev. Carole O’Connell, who had served as mentors to both Rev. Tracey and Rev. Bob throughout the years.

-We enter 2021 with joyous hearts, grateful to all those who have served our ministry here at Unity of Palm Harbor and we welcome all those who are joining our path now.
+We are grateful to all those who have served our ministry here at Unity of Palm Harbor and we welcome all those who are joining our path now.
 You are welcome here at Unity of Palm Harbor.
 Come grow with us.
 Come make your home with us in this wonder-filled spiritual community!